When you find an opportunity that energizes you, be ready to

 What a Resume is NOT

 A multi-page novel telling every detail of every experience you’ve had.
 Or, an inaccurate representation of who you are and what you’ve accomplished.
 Or, listing your job duties and not accomplishments.

 Step 2: Think Before You Write

-- What are the skills necessary to be the best for this position?
+- Which skills are necessary to be the best for this position?

 - Have you used “Word Cloud” or another job scanning software to evaluate the key words?